 Funderburk, a Republican, was the representative for North Carolina’s 2nd congressional district and was a Republican.
 He served from 1995 to 1996.

 Funderburk is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1996 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
-Funderburk is shown as a purple triangle. (analysis methodology)

 Funderburk sponsored bills primarily in these issue areas:

 Some of Funderburk’s most recently sponsored bills include...

 - H.Con.Res.
 154 (104th): To congratulate the Republic of China on Taiwan on the occasion of ...

 - H.R.
 2648 (104th): Lake Gaston Protection Act of 1995

 - H.R.
 2265 (104th): To prohibit the regulation of any tobacco products, or tobacco sponsored advertising, ...

 - H.R.
 1764 (104th): Act to End Unfair Preferential Treatment

 From Jan 1995 to Sep 1996, Funderburk missed 13 of 1,340 roll call votes, which is 1.0%.
 This is better than the median of 2.7% among the lifetime records of representatives serving in Sep 1996.
 The chart below reports missed votes over time.